vaclav/Physics/README.md

 ## Documentation
 You can find some detailed documentation on how to use or improve the language on the [wiki page of this repository](https://github.com/vaclav/Physics/wiki).

+Common errors and solutions can be found in the [troubleshooting page](https://github.com/vaclav/Physics/wiki/Troubleshooting).

 ## Contribute

 A list of features to add or issues to fix is located in the [TODO.md](./TODO.md) file.
 You may also check the github issues of this repository.